 Categorical eligibility applies to households, not individuals.
 Household composition must be determined before determining categorical eligibility.
 Separate household status is not granted to an individual household member because of categorical eligibility.

-A categorically eligible household does not have to meet the resource limit or the gross or net income limits.
+A categorically eligible household does not have to meet the resource limit, the gross income limit or net income limits .

-Categorically eligible households for SNAP are households containing all Cash Assistance or Supplemental Security Income (SSI) recipients.
+Categorically eligible households for Supplemental Nutrition Assistance Program (SNAP) are households containing all cash assistance or Supplemental Security Income (SSI) recipients.

 A recipient is an individual who:

-Is receiving cash assistance (TANF or State Blind Pension (SBP), or SSI benefits);
+Is receiving cash assistance - Temporary Assitance for Needy Families (TANF) or State Blind Pension (SBP), or SSI benefits).

 Is authorized for cash assistance or SSI but has not yet received payment;